-The drawback of implants is that they need a higher upfront commitment.
+The only drawback of implants is that they need a higher upfront commitment.
 There are more costs and time commitments with implants.
 But, they provide lasting results.
 Intended as a permanent fix, dental implants can last for 25 years or more when cared for properly.
 However, some patients might choose another tooth replacement procedure, such as dental bridges.

 Bridges are a quicker and more economical fix when compared to implants.
 The disadvantage is that bridges have less stability and a shorter lifespan.
 Expect a bridge to only last about 7-10 years.
 Bridges can also weaken your adjacent teeth, leaving them vulnerable to decay.

-Each option has its advantages and drawbacks.
+Each option has its advantages and limitations.
 When considering either, the team at Encino Family Dental will work with you to develop a plan that matches your needs.

 Are Dental Implants As Strong As Real Teeth?

 Implants are the next best thing to having your real natural teeth.
 And they are stable.
-The reason is that implants anchor to your actual jaw bone, instead of your tooth roots.
+The reason is that implants anchor to your actual jaw bone instead of your tooth roots.
 Your jaw naturally grows around the implant, holding it firmly throughout the coming years.

 Can You Eat Hard Foods Like Nuts With Dental Implants?